Doctors Say 'Brain Health' Supplements Are 'Pseudoscience'

 She also recommends a heart-healthy diet.
 Basically, Hellmuth says, what’s good for the heart is good for the brain.
 “So, diet, exercise, getting that cholesterol under control, making sure your blood pressure is well controlled, these are all very important,” she says.

-Calvanese also recommended focusing on nutrition and exercise, adding that good-quality sleep helps prevent cognitive decline as we get older, too.
+Calvanese also recommended focusing on nutrition and exercise, adding that good-quality sleep also helps prevent cognitive decline as we get older.